+- 1 Refer to "Opening The Case" on page 49.

-- 1 Slide the battery release latch to release the battery. - 2 Pull the battery from the battery bay.
+- 2 Loosen the battery screws.

+- 3 Pull the battery from the battery bay.

 Charging the battery

 To charge the battery, first make sure that it is correctly installed in the battery bay.
 Plug the AC adapter into the computer, and connect to a mains power outlet.
 You can continue to operate your computer on AC power while your battery is charging.
 However, charging the battery with the computer turned off results in a significantly faster charge time.